wdi-sf-march-2014/notes/ProjectSpecs/project_1_spec.md

 * **Handles invalid data.** Your models should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses, and secure passwords.
 * **External APIs.** Use an external API to add functionality to your app.
 * **Heroku.** Deploy your code to Heroku.
 We will be covering this early next week.
+	* A requirement for the Heroku deployment is to ensure you do not expose secrets in your app.  __Do not check secret keys into Github!__
 * **Javascript.** You should use Javascript when it is needed.
 * **Authentication** Your site should have an authentication component.
 You can write the code from scratch or use a gem like [Devise](https://github.com/plataformatec/devise).
 * **Authorization** Where appropriate, you should implement an authorization scheme.
 For example, if you make a blog app, other users should not be able to delete the posts that you create.
 You can implement this from scratch or try a gem like [CanCanCan](https://github.com/CanCanCommunity/cancancan)